 Mongolia’s vast countryside is widely inhabited by nomadic herders who consider their native landscape sacred.
-This ‘last wilderness nation’ entered the 21st century with its heritage largely intact, and it remains one of the most sparsely populated countries on Earth.
-From some of the world’s wildest mountain ranges—the Altai, Sayan, Khangai and Khentii, with peaks reaching 14,000 feet—to the heart of the fragrant conifer forest’s Lake Hovsgol, the Gobi and beyond, the magnificence of the land of Chinggis Khan remains largely as it began thousands of years ago.
+This “last wilderness nation” entered the 21st century with its heritage largely intact, and it remains one of the most sparsely populated countries on Earth.
+In the lowermost region of Mongolia’s expanse, past these vast plains, there lies an immense region of desert: the Gobi.

-Along with its magnificent scenery and the rich cultural history that survives in the land’s welcoming, big-hearted nomadic herders, Mongolia is home to some of the most spectacular wildlife on Earth.
+Along with its magnificent scenery and the rich cultural history that survives in the land’s welcoming, big-hearted nomadic herders, Mongolia is home to fascinating wildlife.
 Mountain regions throughout the country harbor healthy populations of Argali, the largest of the world’s bighorn sheep, as well as Ibex, the agile mountain goat.
 Gazelle, wild Bactrian Camel, the Gobi Bear, and various bird species (including the Bearded Vulture, known as the lammergeier, and raptors such as the Steppe and Golden Eagle) all exist in the wilds of Mongolia’s Gobi Desert though they are extremely hard.

 Cradled in the foothills of the Altai Mountains and located in the northern part of the Gobi Desert, this green valley is a surprisingly lush region.
-Carved by an ancient river, its remnant streams create ice formations at the base of the valley that can last as late as July, and hiking in this region is an adventurous and rewarding activity.
+Carved by an ancient river, its remnant streams create ice formations at the base of the valley that can last as late as July and hiking in this region is an adventurous and rewarding activity.